Ergodic Exploration using Tensor Train: Applications in Insertion Tasks: Abstract

 \section{Abstract}

-By generating control policies that create natural search behaviors in autonomous systems, ergodic control provides a principled solution to address tasks that require exploration.
-A large class of ergodic control algorithms relies on spectral analysis, which suffers from the curse of dimensionality, both in storage and computation.
-This drawback has prohibited the application of ergodic control in robot manipulation since it often requires exploration in state space with more than 2 dimensions.
-Indeed, the original ergodic control formulation will typically not allow exploratory behaviors to be generated for a complete 6D end-effector pose.
-In this paper, we propose a solution for ergodic exploration based on spectral analysis in multidimensional spaces using low-rank tensor approximation techniques.
-We rely on tensor train decomposition, a recent approach from multilinear algebra for low-rank approximation and efficient computation of multidimensional arrays.
-The proposed solution is efficient both computationally and storage-wise, hence making it suitable for its online implementation in robotic systems.
-The approach is applied to a peg-in-hole insertion task using a 7-axis Franka Emika Panda robot, where ergodic exploration allows the task to be achieved without requiring the use of force/torque sensors.
+In robotics, ergodic control extends the tracking principle by specifying a probability distribution over an area to cover instead of a trajectory to track.
+The original problem is formulated as a spectral multiscale coverage problem, typically requiring the spatial distribution to be decomposed as Fourier series.
+This approach does not scale well to control problems requiring exploration in search space of more than 2 dimensions.
+To address this issue, we propose the use of tensor trains, a recent low-rank tensor decomposition technique from the field of multilinear algebra.
+The proposed solution is efficient, both computationally and storage-wise, hence making it suitable for its online implementation in robotic systems.
+The approach is applied to a peg-in-hole insertion task requiring full 6D end-effector poses, implemented with a 7-axis Franka Emika Panda robot.
+In this experiment, ergodic exploration allows the task to be achieved without requiring the use of force/torque sensors.